thetarnav/glitched-writer/README.md

    oneAtATime: true
 })

+// On-step-callback added:
-// Same, but with on-step-callback added: const Writer = new GlitchedWriter(htmlElement, undefined, (string, writerData) => {
+const Writer = new GlitchedWriter(htmlElement, undefined, (string, writerData) => {
    console.log(`Current string: ${string}`)
-   console.log('All the class data:' writerData)
+   console.log('All the class data:', writerData)
 })

 // Or by using alternative class-creating function: